 The giant squid's main enemy is the sperm whale.
 While under attack, the squid often retaliate by inflicting large, circular wounds, courtesy of the serrated rings around each sucker.

 4.The giant squid’s maximum length is about 43 feet.

 At least, that’s what the available evidence tells us.
 Reports of 60- and 70-footers have never been verified scientifically.

-5. Instead of a Proper Tongue, They Use a “Radula.”
+5. Instead of a proper tongue, they use a radula.

 This organ rests inside their beaks and is covered with seven rows of denticles—sharp, toothy, backwards-pointing protrusions.

 But some experts think this figure is way too low.
 Every single day, male whales put away 300 to 400 squid of various species, while females consume an outrageous 700 to 800 squid.
-Should Architeuthis represent even 1 percent of their diet, then the beasts eat 3.6 million daily.
-That’s 131 million squid killed annually.
+Should Architeuthis represent even 1 percent of their diet, then the whales eat 3.6 million daily.
+That’s 131 million giant squid killed annually.

 Nobody has ever documented a pair of giant squid getting busy.
 But biologists suspect that males use their sex organs like syringes, injecting sperm into a female’s skin, where she stores the cells until her eggs need fertilizing.
 When that happens, the mom-to-be pulls them out of storage (though we’re not sure how).

 13. The first giant squid photo ever shot was taken inside of a bathroom.

 In 1873, Newfoundland minister Moses Harvey acquired a dead Architeuthis which he laid out over his shower curtain rod and preserved for posterity.
 He’d purchased this specimen for just $10 from a few local fishermen who’d ensnared it with their nets while out in Logy Bay.